 Lawyers tackling these issues for the first time will benefit from Streng & Davis: Retirement Planning: Tax & Financial Strategies (WG&L) (Part VI.
 Multijurisdictional Planning at Retirement).
 For model situs language, see R. Glenn Davis, International Issues in Estate Administration, in 26 Advanced Estate Planning and Prob.
 Course Exhibit E (2010) (Sample Revocation and Scope of Disposition Provisions).
 For a succinct discussion why it’s so hard to avoid probate in other countries, read Jetel & Fitte, Dealing with International Assets in Estate Planning, in 7 Intermediate Estate Planning & Probate (2016).
 Finally, if you insist on understanding everything before you do anything, look at Brian P. Tsu, What Every Domestic Estate Planner Should Know about International Estate Planning, in 26 Advanced Estate Planning & Probate (2018).

-Finally, if the expat returns with a new spouse, here’s my thoughts on foreign wills.
+If the expat returns with a new spouse, here’s my thoughts on foreign wills.